Hafa Adai and Welcome!

-A. Submissions for GIFF will be announced in early 2013.
-When we begin accepting the open call for entries for 2013, please submit your film online via Withoutabox.com (click the Withoutabox banner on this site).
+A. Submissions for the 2013 edition of GIFF are now closed.
+When we begin accepting the open call for entries for 2014, please submit your film online via Withoutabox.com (click the Withoutabox banner on this site).
 Withoutabox offers discounts and gives filmmakers an opportunity to enter multiple festivals at the same time.
 Although we strongly recommend using the Secure Online Screener function via Withoutabox, we do accept DVD submissions.

 We require 2 screener DVDs for submission.
 The DVDs sent must be Region 1 NTSC packed in a bubble lined envelope, with the DVD disc clearly labeled with: FILM TITLE, CATEGORY, RUNTIME, CONTACT’S NAME, EMAIL ADDRESS, PHONE NUMBER and YOUR WITHOUTABOX TRACKING NUMBER.
 Please double check your DVD disc’s playability before sending.
 Screener DVDs will not be returned.
 Press materials are not needed during the submission phase and are only required by the festival if your film has been chosen as an official selection.

 Q. How do I know if you’ve received my submission?

 A. GIFF will post the ‘In Consideration’ status on your film via Withoutabox.
 This process may take a few days after receipt of your film.

 Q. What happens after my film has been submitted to GIFF?